odoo/documentation/content/applications/general/iot/devices/scale.rst

 to save the changes, if required.

 .. image:: scale/electronic-scale-feature.png
-   :align: center
-   :alt: List of the external tools that can be used with PoS and the IoT box.
+   :alt: List of the external tools that can be used with PoS and the IoT system.

 The scale is now available in all the :abbr:`PoS (Point of Sale)` sessions.
 Now, if a product has a price per weight set, clicking on it on the :guilabel:`PoS` screen opens the scale screen, where the